The Unbelievable Pink Salt Recipe for Weight Loss (with Apple Cider Vinegar & Baking Soda)

 Ingredients

-2. Stir in the pink salt until fully dissolved.
+2. Add 1/8 teaspoon Himalayan pink salt and stir until fully dissolved.

 Notes